scala/docs.scala-lang/scala3/getting-started.md

 ### More sbt information

 While these commands show how to *manually* create an sbt project, you can use other commands to automate this initial setup process.
-Those commands are demonstrated in the [Scala Tools chapter](scala-tools.md).
+Those commands are demonstrated in the [Scala Tools chapter](/scala3/book/scala-tools.html) of the [Scala 3 Book](/scala3/book/introduction.html).

 <!-- TODO: we could show how to use `sbt new` here -->